capejs/capejs/content/tutorials/capejs_primer/21_reordering2.md

 ---
-title: "Changing displaying order (2) - Cape.JS Primer"
+title: "Change displaying order (2) - Cape.JS Primer"
 ---

 From [the previous lecture](../20_reordering1), I started making the function to interchange the displaying order of the task.
 I just set the button moving up and down now.
 I'll make API on the server this time.